Wi-Fi positioning system: Monte Carlo sampling

-Fingerprinting based
+Fingerprinting

 Traditional fingerprinting is also RSSI-based, but it simply relies on the recording of the signal strength from several access points in range and storing this information in a database along with the known coordinates of the client device in an offline phase.
 This information can be deterministic or probabilistic.
 During the online tracking phase, the current RSSI vector at an unknown location is compared to those stored in the fingerprint and the closest match is returned as the estimated user location.
 Such systems may provide a median accuracy of 0.6m and tail accuracy of 1.3m.

 Its main disadvantage is that any changes to the environment, such as adding or removing furniture or buildings, may change the "fingerprint" that corresponds to each location, requiring an update to the fingerprint database.
 However, integration with other sensors such as cameras can be used in order to deal with a changing environment.

-Angle of arrival based
+Angle of arrival

 With the advent of MIMO Wi-Fi interfaces, which use multiple antennas, it is possible to estimate the AoA of the multipath signals received at the antenna arrays in the access points, and apply triangulation to calculate the location of client devices.
 SpotFi, ArrayTrack and LTEye are proposed solutions which employ this kind of technique.

 Typical computation of the AoA is done with the MUSIC algorithm.
 Assuming an antenna array of $M$ antennas equally spaced by a distance of $d$ and a signal arriving at the antenna array through $L$ propagation paths, an additional distance of $d \sin\theta$ is traveled by the signal to reach the second antenna of the array.